LishaYang5/deploy-hadoop-spark-on-ec2-with-docker/README.md

 # README #
-Providing instruction of installing Spark on EC2 with Docker.
+Providing instruction of installing single node Spark on EC2 with Docker.

 ### Steps